YTread Logo

 many

-through holes is that?
+through holes are that?

-Both shapes are homeomorphic both have two holes to see why just drag the mold and flow the opening of one of these shape holes into the tunnel of the other and there we go since we don't cut and paste the number of holes it hasn't changed so this thing like this always had two holes ok what about a really short straw?
-Informally, it can often make sense, depending on the context, to differentiate between two openings in a straw, the one you put in your drink and the one you put in your mouth, but that doesn't mean it has two holes. you only have one, a straw is homeomorphic to a torus, both openings are part of the same single hole, but this process is a homeomorphism and therefore does not create any new holes, you can also see that the openings are not holes by stretching a of the openings of the straws until it becomes the outer part of a donut, actually there was only a single hole, but enough straws, let's go back to the body, we found eight holes of external openings interconnected by tunnels, but the openings are not holes. they are parts of holes and we can count those holes as it turns out that on a 60 micron scale the human body has seven through holes the human body is not a donut it is a seven grip donut this shape can be molded and stretched on you First , we choose a hole to be the GI tract, the tunnel of the mouth and the anus.
+Okay, now that we can be amorphous, let's start using it to count holes.
+Remember it was this way.
+It's not immediately obvious how to count its holes, but it's easy if we can use a homeomorphism to turn it into something with an easy-to-count number of holes.
+Both forms are homeomorphic.
+Both have two holes to see why simply. drag into the mold and flow the opening of one of these shape holes into the tunnel of the other and there we go, since we didn't cut and glue the number of holes hasn't changed, so this thing like this always had two holes Well, in short, informally, it can often make sense, depending on the context, to differentiate between two openings on a straw, the one you put in your drink and the one you put in your mouth, but that doesn't mean it has two holes . it only has one, a straw is homeomorphic to a torus, both openings are part of the same hole, but this process is a homeomorphism and therefore does not create any new holes.

 If you have any copyright issue, please Contact